Winter Horse Care - A Simple Horse Feeding Checklist

 For some, winter puts a halt to riding time.
 Lack of ring lights, frozen or snow covered rings can significantly change your horse's exercise regimen.
 Generally a reduction in your horse's activity level would warrant cutting their feed.
 However, that's not the case in the winter.
 In fact, your horse may need to consume more calories each day to provide energy to keep warm during cold weather.
 Increasing their grain intake slightly, feeding more forage or adding a high energy supplement like rice bran oil or pellets, will add more calories to your horse's diet.

 Giving your horse additional forage in the winter will not only help meet the increased energy needs, but will also keep your horse warm in the winter via microbial fermentation.
 As horses digest forages in their hindgut, bacteria ferment the fibrous portions of the forage.
 A helpful by-product of fermentation is heat.
 Consuming forage truly raises the horse's body temperature to help combat cold winter temperatures.
 Therefore, the more hay you feed your horse the better able he will be able to maintain his body temperature.

 Providing your horse with shelter and using a turnout blanket will help with your feed management plan.
 Anything you can do to help your horse conserve energy and not work 24 hours a day to maintain body temperature will help your horse maintain body condition through winter.
 As horse owners we can't control what the weather will bring our way, however we can make sure our horses are prepared to handle whatever comes.

 Do you have questions on how to alter your feed program for winter?
-To speak to one of our agronomists or livestock specialists in your area find your local Southern States store, or contact Customer Service at 1 (866) 372-8272 anytime Mon. - Fri., 8:00 AM to 5:00 PM EST.
+To speak to one of our agronomists or livestock specialists in your area find your local Southern States store.